Parameterized Spanning Tree Congestion: Algorithms for Bounded Treewidth

 \subsection{FPT Approximation and Clique-width}

 In this section we leverage the algorithm of \cref{thm:tw-alg} to obtain two further results.
 On the one hand, we observe that the FPT algorithm of \cref{thm:tw-alg} relies on two parameters (treewidth and the optimal congestion), but it is likely impossible to improve this to an exact algorithm parameterized by treewidth alone (indeed, we saw that \cref{thm:disjoint-union} implies that the problem is hard even for parameters much more restricted than treewidth).
 We are therefore motivated to consider the question of approximation and present an FPT approximation scheme parameterized by treewidth alone.
-Our algorithm is based on a combination of the algorithm of \cref{thm:tw-alg} together with a technique introduced in~\cite{icalp/Lampis14} (later also used among others in~\cite{dmtcs/AngelBEL18,BelmonteLM20,ChuL23,icalp/Lampis21}) which allows us to perform dynamic programming while maintaining approximate values for the congestion.
-The end result is an FPT approximation scheme, which for any $\varepsilon>0$ is able to return a $(1+\varepsilon)$-approximate solution in time ${(w/\varepsilon)}^{\bO(w)}n^{O(1)}$, that is, FPT in $w+\frac{1}{\varepsilon}$.
+Our algorithm is based on a combination of the algorithm of \cref{thm:tw-alg} together with a technique introduced by~\cite{icalp/Lampis14} (later also used among others in~\citep{dmtcs/AngelBEL18,BelmonteLM20,ChuL23,dmtcs/Lampis26}) which allows us to perform dynamic programming while maintaining approximate values for the congestion.
+The end result, presented in \cref{thm:tw-apx}, is an FPT approximation scheme which, for any $\varepsilon>0$, returns a $(1+\varepsilon)$-approximate solution in time ${(w/\varepsilon)}^{\bO(w)}n^{\bO(1)}$, that is, FPT in $w+\frac{1}{\varepsilon}$.

 Having established this, we obtain a second extension of \cref{thm:tw-alg}, to the more general parameter clique-width.
-Here, we rely on a Win/Win argument: suppose we are given an input graph $G$ of clique-width $w$ and are asked if a tree of congestion $k$ can be found; if $G$ contains a large bi-clique (in terms of $k$), then we show that this can be found and we can immediately say No; otherwise, by a well-known result of Gurski and Wanke~\cite{wg/GurskiW00}, we infer that the algorithm actually has low treewidth, so we can apply \cref{thm:tw-alg}.
+Here, we rely on a Win/Win argument: suppose we are given an input graph $G$ of clique-width $w$ and are asked if a tree of congestion $k$ can be found; if $G$ contains a large bi-clique (in terms of $k$), then we show that this can be found and we can immediately say No; otherwise, by a well-known result of~\cite{wg/GurskiW00}, we infer that the graph actually has low treewidth, so we can apply \cref{thm:tw-alg}.
+The result is formalized in \cref{thm:cw}.